DaveyJH/ci-portfolio-one-v4/README.md

 3. The footer encroaches far too much into the screen space on small landscape screens

 *Commit - **[eb321d7](https://github.com/DaveyJH/ci-portfolio-one-v4/commit/eb321d71353d6a7a6115923f4eea03477f38800a#diff-a72d4ee198d130c997b203ecb2f5c54d84617b3cdf7bd9eaab804be78e2709aeL398)** - removed font-size change from **style.css** line **398***
 ***
+4. Some screen sizes cause the lower section of overlay text to be obscured by the footer

+*Commit - **[898520a](https://github.com/DaveyJH/ci-portfolio-one-v4/commit/898520a81287077a1e62116bc20e3afc3a0f3bfd)** - altered min-height value to be responsive up to 700px.
+From 700px, apply a minimum height value which allows the entire content to be viewed

+Commit - **[18f7806](https://github.com/DaveyJH/ci-portfolio-one-v4/commit/1eca6f76db30b308c8c1517ddd90acb3a06858ea#diff-a72d4ee198d130c997b203ecb2f5c54d84617b3cdf7bd9eaab804be78e2709aeR363)** - at screen min-width of 1200px, the min-height is removed to prevent obscure lower margins on the content*
+***
 ## Deployment